Quality Management System: Things to consider

 Regulatory reference

-Every document prepared under QMS must have a rationale, and the document author must provide a reference to the applicable regulatory segment/clause(s) in those documents.
-Various regulatory bodies have many bridging components and requirements in those cases, the document author must provide the references of all those applicable regulations.
+Every document prepared under QMS must have a rationale, and the author must provide a reference to the applicable regulatory segment/clause(s) in those documents.
+Various regulatory bodies have many bridging components and requirements, and in those cases, the document author must provide the references of all those applicable regulations.

 Risk/Impact assessment

 Each document prepared under QMS must include a risk/impact assessment-based approach.
-While designing a QMS-controlled document, the document author and management must evaluate the document feasibility from operational and regulatory aspects.
+While designing a QMS-controlled document, the author and management must evaluate its feasibility from operational and regulatory aspects.

 At GxP Cellators Consultants Ltd., we are experts in setting the QMS for any stage (GCP, GLP, GMP) of your project.
-We have successfully designed 25+ projects designing the complete QMS projects for our clients based on their needs.
-Our project completion timelines are significantly quick, and we work at the Quality and compliance first approach.
+We have successfully designed 25+ projects, designing complete QMS projects for our clients based on their needs.
+Our project completion timelines are significantly quick, and we use a quality and compliance-first approach.

 Leave a Reply